azdavis/azdavis.net/src/fast/index.md

     body{max-width:40em;margin:1em auto;padding:10px}

-The original file and the minified file instruct the computer to do exactly the same things - no data is lost.
+The original file and the minified file instruct the computer to do exactly the same things: no data is lost.
 The original file is clearly superior for human programmers to work with, but since the minified file is smaller, it should be served to users.